openownership/data-standard/docs/standard/system/generating-statements.rst

 Statement identifiers are generally for internal use within applications.
 In most circumstances they do not need to be displayed to users.
 This is in contrast to :ref:`entity or person identifiers <guidance-identifiers>`, which are useful to display to users.

-Publishers MAY use one of the following strategies for creating statement identifiers.

 Strategies for identifier creation
 ----------------------------------

+Publishers MAY use one of the following strategies to create statement identifiers.

-* Generate a `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for the first Statement pertaining to a record.
+* Generate a `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for the first Statement related to a record.
 Store this in the data management system.
 Update it whenever the relevant record is updated.
 * Generate a `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ as a publisher-related prefix.
 Append the relevant ``recordId``, and a version identifier to it.
 * Use an appropriately designed hash function that generates identifiers from a normalised JSON representation of the statement (excluding the ``statementId`` field) with a low collision probability.
 * Use an internal identifier combined with a unique prefix to avoid collision between identifiers from different publishers.